 Gender

-The Way Of Lust.
+The Way of Lust.
 Could Her Feminist Porn Equalise Urban Sexualities?

 The filmmaker based in Barcelona, Erika Lust, advocates for equal pleasure, a desire that could create more sexually healthy cities if it finds its way into the public space.